gen-kai/Small_C_Projects/README.md

 ## NtCreateFile_Direct_Syscall

 Small project that implements direct NtCreateFile() syscall from userland.
 C part is used to prepare and pass parameters to the function that makes a syscall.
 MASM part is used to make a syscall.

-## NtCreateFile_Indirect_Syscall_Dbghelp

-Small project that implements indirect NtCreateFile() syscall from userland.
-C part is used to catalogue Nt* functions exported by the ntdll.dll (with the help of dbghelp.dll), find syscall number and the address of `syscall` instruction, prepare and pass parameters to the MASM function.
-MASM part is used to jump to the address of `syscall` instruction inside ntdll.dll.

 ## Simple_TCP_Echo_Server